 The Black Dog Pub: Dirty Glasses and Bad Wine

 Getting back to disappointing recommendations, our Airbnb host recommended the Black Dog Pub for live music.
 Combined with TripAdvisor reviews raving about the friendly staff and owner, we thought it was a safe bet.
 Wrong.
 We found neither friendly staff nor owner (no idea if he was there or not when we were).
 The Black Dog is located next to the Crooked Bridge.
 We got there early in order to get good seats and ordered two glasses of wine while we waited…and waited…and waited…and gave up and left.
 Music did not start even close to on time.
-The wine tasted like apple juice and was served in dirty glasses.
+The wine tasted like apple juice and was served in dirty glasses, but hey, gotta challenge the immune system every now and then.
 The bathroom wasn’t as bad as TripAdvisor reviews make it out to be (at least not at 8:30 pm before the music gets started).
 It’s probably best to stick to the local craft beer if you decide to give this place a try.
 Alternatively, just listen from the wall near the Crooked Bridge.

 Caffee Lasta: It Gets By on Its Location

 Our second non-recommendation is Caffe Lasta, located right at the end of Stari Most.
 We chose it for its cuteness and location while waiting for Terasa to open on our fifth day in Mostar.
 Service was almost non-existent, and we felt like we were intruding on the locals’ morning coffee hour.
-I ordered an Americano and baklava.
-I got a Nescafe that was awful and baklava that was super dry and old tasting.
+I ordered an Americano and baklava, and was given a Nescafe that was awful and baklava that was super dry and old tasting.
 E got a hot chocolate that was equally bad.
 Perhaps stick to Bosnian coffee here as the locals seemed to be content with that.

 That’s it!
 We’d love to hear about your experiences in the comments below!